Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Experiments on Synthetic Scene

-\textbf{Evaluation Results:} The generated results from five models are displayed in Figure~\ref{box_experiment} and Table.~\ref{box_table}.
-With good initial points, all models find a similar scene to the target one, while with random initial points, all models are trapped in local minimums.
+We show the generated samples from five representative methods in Figure~\ref{box_experiment} and show the final errors of all methods in Table~\ref{box_table}.
+With good initialization, all models find a scene similar to the target one, while with the random initialization, all models are trapped in local minimums.
 However, obtaining good initialization is not practical in most real-world applications, indicating that this task is non-trivial and all models without knowledge cannot solve it.
 After integrating the knowledge into the T-VAE model, we obtain \textbf{I} of Figure~\ref{box_experiment}.
-We can see that all of the three knowledge have positive guidance for the optimization, e.g., the boxes concentrate on the centers of plates with knowledge \ding{174}.
-When combining the three knowledge, even from a random initialization, our T-VAE with knowledge-enhanced generation can still find the target scene.
-To explore the contribution of each knowledge during the generation, we plot the knowledge losses of \ding{172}\ding{173}\ding{174} in \textbf{B} of Figure~\ref{box_target} together with the task loss.
-We can see that the knowledge losses decrease quickly at the beginning and help optimize the downstream task.
+We can see that all three knowledge have positive guidance for the optimization, e.g., the boxes concentrate on the centers of plates with knowledge \circlethree.
+When combining the three rules of knowledge, even from a random initialization, our T-VAE can finally find the target scene, leading to a small error in Table~\ref{box_table}.
+We also want to mention that it is also possible to apply simple knowledge to GVAE during the generation.
+However, the advantages of our method are that (1) we can integrate any constraints as long as they can be represented by Definition~\ref{knowledge_rep}.
+In contrast, GVAE can only apply hard constraints to objects with co-occurrences.